These practical tips about Holland for visitors will ensure your trip to Holland will be more enjoyable and above all, more relaxed.

 - When you see an unattended bag move away from it and call 112 immediately

 - Trust your instincts when you don't feel safe, move away

 - Read your countries official travel advice.

-Regarding the last advice, be aware, these are often overly cautious and because of that sometimes less helpful (in our opinion).
+Regarding the last advice, be aware, these are often overly cautious and because of that sometimes are less helpful (in our opinion).